LotuS16/piscine/README.md

 CIAO !

-don't forget to read, mandatory C wants. because if you samething like this. moulinete can detect some sus
+don't forget to read, mandatory C. because if you do samething like this. moulinete can detect some sus